rage/java-programming/data/osa-3/2-listat.md

 **9999**

-The smallest number is 8
+Smallest number: 8
-The smallest number is found at index 2
+Found at index: 2
-The smallest number is found at index 3
+Found at index: 3

 </sample-output>